Caixian-Wang/Assignment2-Distributed-Systems/README.md

 4. **SNS Topic subscribes to SQS queues:** Set a filter to allow only image upload events to be queued.

 5. **The SQS queue triggers a Log Image Lambda.**

+6. **Image Lambda Setting：**

+   - The Log Image Lambda checks the file type and only handles ``.jpeg`` and ``.png``, otherwise it throws an exception (the message goes into the DLQ).
+   - The Log Image Lambda writes the file name of a valid image to the DynamoDB table as the primary key.